History of independent Moldova: Transnistrian conflict

 In 1992, Moldova became involved in a brief conflict against local insurgents in Transnistria, who were aided by the 14th Guards Army and Russian, Ukrainian and Don Cossack volunteers, which resulted in the failure of Moldova, supported by Romania, to regain control over the breakaway republic.
 A ceasefire for this war was negotiated by presidents Mircea Snegur and Boris Yeltsin in July 1992.
 A demarcation line was to be maintained by a tripartite peacekeeping force (composed of Moldovan, Russian, and Transnistrian forces), and Moscow agreed to withdraw its 14th Army in parallel with finding a permanent solution for Transnistrian conflict.
 Also, Transnistria would have a special status within Moldova and would have the right to secede if Moldova changed its statehood, for instance by uniting with Romania.
 However, in subsequent talks the Transnistrian authorities declined this offer, setting course for continued independence instead.
 As of 2019, this conflict remains unresolved.

 In the region east of the Dniester river, Transnistria, which includes a large proportion of Russophone ethnic Russians and Ukrainians (as of 1989, 51%, as opposed to only 40% ethnic Moldovans), and where the headquarters and many units of the Soviet Guards 14th Army were stationed, an independent "Transdnestrian Moldovan Republic" (TMR) was proclaimed on 16 August 1990, with its capital in Tiraspol.
 The motives behind this move were fear of the rise of nationalism in Moldova and the country's expected reunification with Romania upon secession from the USSR.

 In the winter of 1991–1992 clashes occurred between Transnistrian forces, supported by elements of the 14th Guards Army, and the Moldovan police.
 Between 2 March and 26 July 1992, the conflict escalated into a military engagement.
 Negotiations held during the conflict between Russia, Ukraine, Romania, and Moldova did not produce any practical results.
 After a series of direct negotiations facilitated by Russia, an agreement was reached between Moldova and Transnistria.

 Russian military stationed in the region (14th Army) were removed from the main part of Moldova by January 1993, but remain to this day east of the Dniester in the breakaway region, despite signing international obligations to withdraw, and against the will of Moldovan government.
 One such obligation was undertaken at the 1999 OSCE summit in Istanbul to withdraw the Russian troops and ammunition within 3 years, a promise reiterated at the next summit in Porto in 2003.
 After 1992, Romania and Ukraine were excluded from the diplomatic activity aimed to solve the Transnistrian crisis.
-Later, the Organization for Security and Co-operation in Europe (OSCE) was included, and the Ukraine wes re-included.
+Later, the Organization for Security and Co-operation in Europe (OSCE) was included, and Ukraine was re-included.
 The postwar status quo remains to this day: Chişinău offers a large autonomy, while Tiraspol demands independence.
 De jure, Transnistria is internationally recognized as part of Moldova, but de facto, the authorities in Chişinău do not exercise any control over that territory.